dgpv/ABL_contract_TLAplus_spec/README.md

 # Specification for Asset-Based Lending smart contract

-This repository contains the specification of the smart contract for Asset-Based Lending that can be implemented on the blockchain platform that uses UTXO model, if the platform has the capabilities for expressive enough covenants.
+This repository contains the specification of the smart contract state transition table generation for Asset-Based Lending that can be implemented on the blockchain platform that uses UTXO model, if the platform has the capabilities for expressive enough covenants.

+The thechnical details of the smart contract is given in the article: https://ruggedbytes.com/articles/ll/

 ## Description in prose